pacha/vem-doc/content/index.rst

             :class: screenshot
             :target: /static/img/cheat-sheets/azerty-full.png

-The result is a different editor that strives to be as simple as possible while still giving you total control using just the keyboard.
-Since it uses actual Vim as base, you can also make use of its many features.
+The result is a different editor, strongly focused on the user experience, that strives to be as simple as possible while still giving you total control using just the keyboard.
+Since it uses actual Vim as base, you can also make use of its many advanced features.

 Vem requires either Vim or Neovim to be installed in the system and supports the ``QWERTY``, ``QWERTZ`` and ``AZERTY`` keyboard layouts.

- If you want to know more about what are the advantages of using Vem check out the next section `Why Vem </#why-vem>`_.

 --------------------------------------------------------------------------------